-- Cardholders looking to score a generous intro bonus.
+- Cardholders looking to score a generous intro offer.

 - Frequent travelers looking for a loyalty program with a wide network.

-- Cardholders looking for perks like lounge access and elite status who don’t want to pay for a luxury card.
+- Cardholders looking for perks like elite status who don’t want to pay for a luxury card.

 How to use the Hilton Honors Surpass card:

-- Spend at least $2,000 in eligible purchases within the first three months to earn the introductory bonus.
+- Spend at least $3,000 in eligible purchases within the first three months to earn the introductory bonus

 - Use your card for all Hilton, U.S. supermarket, U.S. restaurant and U.S. gas station purchases to rack up the most points.